Opensource-Waves/Waves/README.md

 ### Docker Container 📦

-You can run the Docker container with the following command https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs, replacing 8080 with the port of your choice:
+You can run the Docker container with the following command, replacing 8080 with the port of your choice:

 ```bash
 docker run -d -p 8080:8080 ghcr.io/greenestgoat/opensource-waves